 After Your Visit

-Typical Symptoms After Anethesia
+Typical Symptoms After Anesthesia

 After undergoing anesthesia, there are some very normal symptoms that you should be aware of.
 If you your child/client experience any of the following symptoms, there is no cause for concern:

-- Low grade fever (less than 101 fahrenheit)
+- Low grade fever (less than 101 Fahrenheit)

 - Dental discomfort